Pocket/data-flows/data-products/docs/flows/sql_etl/usage.md

 ### Offset

-This service provides the option to run either `incremental` or `non-incremental` extract-load jobs, via the `is_incremental` flag.
+This service provides the option to run either `incremental` or `non-incremental` extract-load jobs.

 When you have the ability to pull the `last_offset` from the destination table on an incremental job, you will need to provide an `offset.sql` file.
+This activates the incremental logic.

 For example:
 ```sql